Sobhankhedry/Sobhankhedry/README.md

 Software Engineer Student
 -------------------------

-i'm 20, i have been learning to code for 2 years and extremely forward to learn more.
+i'm 20, i have been learning to code and extremely forward to learn more.

 * 🌍  I'm based in Bushehr(Iran)
 * ✉️  You can contact me at [Sobhankhedry7297@gmail.com](mailto:Sobhankhedry7297@gmail.com)